Gloria La Riva: Life and career

 In the 2012 presidential election, La Riva was a presidential stand-in for Peta Lindsay, the PSL nominee for president who was not allowed on the ballot in some states due to her age.
 La Riva was on the ballot in Colorado, Iowa, Utah, and Wisconsin, and she received 1,608 votes, or less than 0.01% of the total votes.

 In July 2015, she was announced as the PSL's 2016 presidential nominee, with Eugene Puryear as her running mate.
 She attained ballot access in eight states: Vermont, New Mexico, Iowa, Louisiana, Colorado, Washington, New Jersey, and California.
 She received 74,401 votes in the election, or 0.05% of the total votes.

 La Riva was a candidate for the Peace and Freedom Party nomination for Governor of California in 2018.
 She received 19,075 votes in the nonpartisan blanket primary, or 0.3% of the total votes.

 She received the Party of Socialism and Liberation nomination for the 2020 presidential election, with Leonard Peltier as her running mate.
 Peltier later stepped down from the ticket due to his deteriorating health and was replaced by Sunil Freeman.
 Additionally, she won the Peace & Freedom Party primary in California for the 2020 United States presidential election, beating Green Party candidate Howie Hawkins.
 She also won the nomination of the Liberty Union Party in Vermont.
 She obtained no electoral votes in the election, and a total of 85,623 nationally, or about 0.05% of the total, being sixth most voted candidate, after Rocky de la Fuente, and ahead of Kanye West.

 Other activities

-La Riva has translated Fidel Castro's book Cuba at the Crossroads (1997) ISBN 1-875284-94-X, and produced the documentary videos NATO Targets, Workers' Democracy in Cuba (1996), Genocide by Sanctions: The Case of Iraq (1998) and Let Iraq Live!
+La Riva has translated Fidel Castro's book Cuba at the Crossroads (1997) ISBN 1-875284-94-X, and produced the documentary videos NATO Targets, Workers' Democracy in Cuba (1996), Genocide by Sanctions: The Case of Iraq (1998), and Let Iraq Live!

-Personal

-She is married to Richard Becker, whose brother is PSL co-founder Brian Becker.